 If you need this coverage for a long duration of time AND you have the know-how and time to invest, a term plan might be better for you as you will be able to receive a higher payout and surrender value.

-We’ve seen the difference in the payout and surrender value behaviour of buy-term-invest-the-rest and whole-life plans in the explainer video and it is clear that if you have the knowledge, time and confidence to deliver the consistent performance of above 4 to 6% return a year, a term life plan will be better for you.
+We’ve seen the difference in the payout and surrender value behaviour of buy-term-invest-the-rest and whole-life plans and it is clear that if you have the knowledge, time and confidence to deliver consistent performance of above 4 to 6% return a year, a term life plan will be better for you.

 So, there you have it, these are the three considerations to have as to whether or not a term-life plan is better for you.

 To recap, if you need coverage for a short duration of less than 20 years, a term life plan is more suitable than a whole-life plan.

 If, however, you need long-term coverage of more than 20 years, a term life plan may be better if you can deliver a consistent return of more than 4-6% per year.